-The SNMP tab under the Administration category shows a list of IP Addresses that act as SNMP Traps.
+The SNMP tab under the Administration category allows SNMP to be disabled or enabled, and shows a list of IP Addresses that act as SNMP Traps.
 The Read-Only, Read-Write, and Trap Community Names are also shown here.

 By selecting the Modify button, you will be able to change any of the fields listed.
 This allows the user to set an IP address for a Trap station or change the Community Names.
 If the SNMP Notification Trap is enabled, systems that are listed as a Trap station will be sent the corresponding notification trap.
 To restore a Trap to "Value Not Configured", enter '0.0.0.0'.